 Today, we will take a look at these various points and learn a bit about them.
 Let’s discover the 5 highest points east of the Mississippi!

-North Carolina: The Highest State East Of The Mississippi
+North Carolina: Highest State East of the Mississippi River

 Before we move on, it’s important to note that 8 of the top 10 points east of the Mississippi are found within a few miles of one another in the Blue Ridge or Great Smoky Mountain ranges.
 Outside of North Carolina, however, the highest points are a bit more diverse.
 This is because the Appalachian Mountain Range reaches its highest point above sea level in the region and includes the tallest mountains and regions across the entire eastern United States.